ReneTC/MissionToFission/story_tutorial.md

 ## Introduction Scene: The Research Facility
-Ah, another aspiring genius.
-Fantastic.
-Tell me, do you know the first thing about nuclear physics, or are you here because you couldn’t figure out how to work a toaster?
-Well, welcome to Mission to Fission, where we split atoms for a living—and sometimes for sport.
+Welcome to Mission to Fission lab, where we split atoms for a living—and sometimes for sport.
 Don’t touch anything unless I say so, or you might evaporate half the lab.
-Let’s get started before I lose the will to teach.
+Let’s get started with this fission business before my body decides to undergo its own half-life.
+Trust me, I don’t have time to turn into isotopes.

 ### Stage 1: Neutron-Uranium Fission

 "This is Uranium-235, the rock star of radioactive elements.
 It’s unstable, cranky, and dangerous—basically my spirit animal.
 Hit it with a neutron, and it splits into smaller nuclei, releasing energy and more neutrons.
 That’s fission, the phenomenon that powers everything from reactors to regrettable explosions.

 "Boom!
 Beautiful, isn’t it?
 And by ‘beautiful,’ I mean terrifyingly powerful.
 Now YOU try it.
-Fire this neutron."
+Fire some neutrons and make them split the Uranium."

 "Congratulations, you’ve just unleashed nuclear energy.
 If you’re feeling a warm glow, don’t worry—it’s either pride or radiation poisoning."